 - are less than once per day or

 Signs and Associated Symptoms of Constipation

-- Decreased frequency of bowel movements: some say less frequently than 3 times per week, lasting greater than 3 months, although I would consider it to be less than once per day on a regular basis.
+- Decreased frequency of bowel movements.
+Some sources say bowel movements less than 3 times per week, lasting greater than 3 months.
+Although, I would consider it to be less than once per day on a regular basis.